Restricted graph Lie algebras in characteristic two: Introduction

 Restricted Lie algebras, introduced by Jacobson \cite{jacob}, provide a natural framework for studying Lie-theoretic structures in positive characteristic.
-Their additional $p$-power operation $x \mapsto x^{[p]}$ mimics the action of the Frobenius map on associative algebras of characteristic $p$, and endows them with richer algebraic properties than ordinary Lie algebras.
-Restricted Lie algebras naturally arise as the graded objects associated to distinguished filtrations of pro-$p$ groups, and they also play a crucial role in the study of algebraic groups.
+Their additional $p$-power operation $x \mapsto x^{[p]}$ mimics the action of the Frobenius map on associative algebras of characteristic $p,$ and endows them with richer algebraic properties than ordinary Lie algebras.

+Restricted Lie algebras naturally arise as graded objects associated with distinguished filtrations of pro-$p$ groups (see, e.g., \cite{analyticprop}).
+They also play a crucial role in the study of algebraic groups (see \cite{demazure}).

 On the other hand, quadratic algebras, namely those defined by relations that are quadratic in the generators, form an important class of algebras which serve as a natural first approximation to the study of more general graded algebras.
-Among these, Koszul (restricted) Lie algebras are determined by their cohomology ring, and have been studied by Weigel \cite{weig} (see also \cite{sb_kosz}).
+Among these, Koszul (restricted) Lie algebras are determined by their cohomology ring.
+They have been studied by Weigel \cite{weig} (see also \cite{sb_kosz}).
 The primary motivation for this paper stems from current research in Galois theory.
-Specifically, it follows from the Norm residue isomorphism theorem by Rost and Voevodski (formerly known as the Bloch-Kato conjecture; see Weibel's survey \cite{weibelBK}) that the $\F_p$-cohomology ring $H^\bu(G_\F(p),\F_p)$ of maximal pro-$p$ quotients of absolute Galois groups $G_\F$ of certain fields is a quadratic algebra.
-To improve this, Positselski \cite{posit} and Weigel \cite{weig2} have conjectured that the restricted Lie algebras associated to the Jennings-Zassenhaus filtration of such groups are Koszul, and quadratic dual to $H^\bu(G_\F(p),\F_p)$.

-If $k$ is a field of positive characteristic $p$, and $\li$ is an ordinary Lie algebra with a given presentation over $k$, then there is an associated restricted Lie algebra $\mf g$ defined by the same presentation, or, equivalently, by taking the primitive elements of the universal enveloping algebra $U(\li)$ (cf. \cite{milnorMoore}).
-The assignment $\li\mapsto\mf g$ gives rise to the restrictification functor, which, provided that $p$ is odd, defines an isomorphism between the category of Lie algebras whose relations are quadratic in the generators, and restricted Lie algebras with the same property.
+Specifically, the Norm Residue Isomorphism Theorem by Rost and Voevodsky \cite{voe} (formerly known as the Bloch--Kato conjecture; see Weibel's survey \cite{weibelBK}) implies that the $\F_p$-cohomology rings $H^\bullet(G_\F(p),\F_p)$ of maximal pro-$p$ quotients of absolute Galois groups $G_\F$ are quadratic algebras.
+If $k$ is a field of positive characteristic $p,$ and $\li$ is an ordinary Lie algebra with a given presentation over $k,$ then there is an associated restricted Lie algebra $\mf g$ defined by the same presentation, or, equivalently, by taking the primitive elements of the universal enveloping algebra $U(\li)$ (cf. \cites{sb_kosz,milnorMoore}).
+The assignment $\li\mapsto\mf g$ gives rise to the restrictification functor (or $p$-hull), which provided that $p$ is odd, defines an isomorphism between two categories.
+The first consists of Lie algebras whose relations are quadratic in the generators, and the second of restricted Lie algebras with the same property.
 Moreover, the cohomology theories of these objects are the same.
 This case has already been studied in the author's paper \cite{sb_kosz}.